-In fact, there are three types of hair loss associated with high levels of stress, which include:
+In fact, there are three types of hair loss associated with high levels of stress, they are:

-- Telogen effluvium: This is a medical condition leading to hair loss in which hair typically falls off in handfuls, and up to 70% of the scalp hair can be lost through this condition.
-It doesn’t actually cause hair to fall, but rather makes it stop growing by pushing large numbers of hair follicles into a resting phase, which fall out suddenly when simply combing or washing your hair.
+- Telogen effluvium: This is a medical condition leading to hair loss in which hair typically falls off in handfuls.
+It doesn’t actually cause hair to fall, but rather makes it stop growing by pushing large numbers of hair follicles into a resting phase.
+But which fall out suddenly when simply combing or washing the hair.

-- Trichotillomania: This is a disorder that involves a recurrent and irresistible urge to pull out hair from your scalp, eyebrows or other areas of your body.
-Hair pulling can be a way of dealing with negative or uncomfortable feelings like stress, anxiety, boredom, loneliness, or frustration.
+- Trichotillomania: This is a disorder that involves a recurrent and irresistible urge to pull out hair from your scalp, eyebrows etc. /[Hair pulling can be a way of dealing with negative or uncomfortable feelings like stress, anxiety, boredom, loneliness, or frustration.

 - Alopecia areata: This is an autoimmune condition in which the body’s immune cells mistakenly attack its own hair follicles, on the scalp or elsewhere on the body, leading to sudden, patchy hair loss.
 The exact reason for this is not known, but stress, infections, nutritional deficiencies, hormonal imbalance, etc can act as triggers for the immune system to misfire.